nasa-gibs/mrf/src/gdal_mrf/frmts/mrf/docs/MUG.md

 # Meta Raster Format (MRF) User Guide

-For MRF Version 1.x

-# MRF: Definition, Context and Introduction
+## MRF: Definition, Context and Introduction

 MRF, short for Meta Raster Format, is a technology that combines raster storage with cloud computing.
 While the main target domain is cloud GIS, the MRF technology could also be used in other areas, such as medical imaging and scientific data processing.